trebeljahr/trebeljahr.com/_pages/quotes.md

 > Learning is not compulsory...
 Neither is survival.
 — Dr. W. Edwards Deming

 > That's why Erik says it is the most destructive type of work.
-It's not really work like the others.
+It's not  work like the others.
 The other are what you planned on doing allegedly because you needed to do it.
 Unplanned work is what prevents you from doing it.
 Like matter and antimatter in the presence of unplanned work all planned work ignites with incandescent fury incinerating everything around it.
 — Gene Kim

 > It's not a good sign when they're still attaching parts to the space shuttle at liftoff time.